- Date:

-The Victorian Fair Jobs Code ensures suppliers and businesses applying for Victorian Government contracts or significant business expansion grants are recognised for doing the right thing and putting workers first.
+The Victorian Fair Jobs Code ensures suppliers and businesses applying for Victorian Government contracts or significant business expansion grants are recognised for providing fair and safe workplaces.

-The Fair Jobs Code allows the Victorian Government to use its purchasing power to promote secure employment and fair labour standards and to ensure compliance with employment, workplace and industrial laws.
-The Code comes into effect on 1 December, 2022.
+The Fair Jobs Code (code) enables the Victorian Government to use its purchasing power to promote secure employment and fair labour standards and to ensure compliance with employment, workplace and industrial laws.
+The code came into effect on 1 December 2022.

 Note: all values are exclusive of GST.

-When assessing eligibility for a Pre-Assessment Certificate, consideration is given to a supplier / business’ compliance with existing workplace, industrial relations and occupational health and safety laws over the past three years.
+When assessing eligibility for a pre-assessment certificate, consideration is given to a supplier/business’ compliance with existing workplace, industrial relations and occupational health and safety laws over the past 3 years.

-Pre-Assessment Certificates are recognised by all Victorian Government departments and agencies and are valid for a period of two years from issue date unless surrendered or revoked due to a serious breach.
+Pre-assessment certificates are recognised by all Victorian Government departments and agencies and are valid for a period of 2 years from issue date unless surrendered or revoked due to a serious breach.

-A supplier / business wishing to do business with the Victorian Government is advised to apply for a Pre-Assessment Certificate at least 30 days before the submission of a tender or grant.
+A supplier/business wishing to do business with the Victorian Government is advised to apply for a pre-assessment certificate at least 30 business days before the submission of a tender or grant.

 Suppliers bidding for procurements with a value of $20 million or more (“high value procurements”) and businesses that have received a significant business expansion grant will be required to:

-Suppliers tendering for high value procurements must address the Code’s standards in their Fair Jobs Code Plan.
-Businesses receiving significant business expansion grants will also be required to address these standards.
-(Exemptions may apply in relation to emergencies, critical procurement and the State’s economic interest.)
+Suppliers tendering for high value procurements must address the code’s standards in their Fair Jobs Code plan.
+Businesses receiving significant business expansion grants are also required to address these standards.

 Compliance with employment, industrial relations and workplace health & safety obligations